 - Research in a Public Policy Context;

-- Qualitative Methods for Public Policy;
+- Research Design and Qualitative Methods for Public Policy;

 - Statistics in Public Policy.